-Other noncontrolling interests represent the ownership interest of partners in nine consolidated joint ventures as of December 31, 2023.
-These joint ventures have ownership in 12 stores; two are operating and the remaining are under development.
-The voting interests of the partners are 31% or less.
+Other noncontrolling interests represent the ownership interest of partners in ten consolidated joint ventures as of December 31, 2024.
+There are a total of 14 stores in consolidated joint ventures, nine of which are operating and the other five of which are under development.
+The voting interests of the partners are 17.0% or less.